-The older respondent pool un-
+The older respondent pool un-Continued on page 107

 doubtedly was more savvy in selecting plans that provided both adequate patient numbers and profitable contract terms.
 Younger DPMs in startup practices may have been less discriminating as they tried to fill their appointment schedules.
 Practice management experts caution doctors to run the numbers before signing up for any MCO plan, especially to ensure that doctors don't lose fee-for-service patients at the expense of MCO members.